vitjuli/electronic-nose-ml/README.md

 ### Validation
 - **Random split** and **Seasonal/Grouped CV**: `GroupKFold` by `group` (e.g., month/day) to avoid temporal leakage.
-- Scenario “Train on March → Test on April” is recommended to quantify non-stationarity.

 ### Ensembling
 - Train **N independent models** (`--n_models 5`) with different seeds and **average** predictions.